csc-training/geocomputing_course/materials/exercise_python.md

 :::{admonition} Prerequisites
 :class: important

-* Access to Puhti webinterface
+* Access to Puhti web interface
 * Some experience with Python and GIS Python tools

 :::